nfabacus/python-learning-challenge/README.md

 Sat, 8th Dec - List Comprehensions
 Tues, 11th Dec - Methods and Functions
-Sun, 16th Dec - OOP: Class, attributes, and methods
+Sun, 16th Dec - OOP: Class, attributes, and methods Sat, 22nd Dec - Inheritance and Polymorphism
+Wed, 23rd Jan, 2019 - Review of the previous learning as it has been a while. also, next time, review again from ListComprehensions.py